contentauth/c2pa-rs/README.md

 The library supports several common C2PA [assertions](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_c2pa_standard_assertions) and [hard bindings](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_hard_bindings).

 For details on what you can do with the library, see [Using the Rust library](docs/usage.md).

 ## State of the project

 This is a beta release (version 0.x.x) of the project.
 The minor version number (0.x.0) is incremented when there are breaking API changes, which may happen frequently.

 NOTE: The current release includes a new API that replaces old methods of reading and writing C2PA data, which are deprecated.
 See the [release notes](docs/release-notes.md) for more information.
-Refer to the [CHANGELOG](https://github.com/contentauth/c2pa-rs/blob/main/CHANGELOG.md) for detailed changes derived from Git commit history.

 ### Contributions and feedback